ibm-cloud-docs/vpc/cr-intro.md

 * **Egress routes** control traffic, which originates within a subnet and travels towards the public internet, or to another VM in same or different zone.

-* **Ingress routes** enable you to customize routes on incoming traffic to a VPC from traffic sources external to the VPC's availability zone (IBM Cloud Direct Link 2.0, IBM Cloud Transit Gateway, another availability zone in the same VPC, or the public internet).
+* **Ingress routes** enable you to customize routes on incoming traffic to a VPC from traffic sources external to the VPC's availability zone (IBM Cloud Direct Link, IBM Cloud Transit Gateway, another availability zone in the same VPC, or the public internet).
 You must choose at least one traffic source to enable ingress routing.

    Only one custom routing table can be associated with a particular ingress traffic source.
 However, you can use different routing tables for different traffic sources.
-For example, routing table A might use Transit Gateway and VPC Zone, while routing table B uses Direct Link 2.0.
+For example, routing table A might use Transit Gateway and VPC Zone, while routing table B uses Direct Link.
    {: note}

 ## System routing table